The Forestry Act

 Article 22

-Whereas forests held by the state, or a public or private entity, which meet any of the following requirements shall be classified as conservation forests by the central government agency:
+Whereas forests held by the state, or a public or private entity which meet any of the following requirements shall be classified as protection forest by the central government agency:

 1. Essential for preventing damage from floods, wind, tides, salt, and smoke;